| What

 instituted against him as an officer of the

+defendant company.
 There was no issue

 of process against any officer of the defendant